maximeraafat/BlenderNeRF/README.md

 ### Subset of Frames

 **Subset of Frames (SOF)** renders every **N** frames from a camera animation, and utilises the rendered subset of frames as NeRF training data.
 The registered testing data spans over all frames of the same camera amimation, including training frames.
-When trained, the NeRF model can render the full camera animation and is consequently well suited for rendering large animation of static scenes.
+When trained, the NeRF model can render the full camera animation and is consequently well suited for interpolating or rendering large animations of static scenes.

 ### Train and Test Cameras